 Verizon has begun packaging and selling everything you do on your smartphone and where you do it, right down to your app usage, web browsing, and whether you own a pet.
-While it will probably take months, if not years, … Read more →

 Yes, it’s BI, but one research firm has found that overall search volume experienced a meanginful year-over-year decline last month for the first time in the six years it’s been tracking such statistics.

 Calculated move to juice hype, or genuine partner in-fighting that won’t do any favors for the platform?

 In 2010, HP’s Mark Hurd spent $1.2 billion to buy Palm, an early pioneer of the portable device market.
 His disgraceful replacement, Leo Apotheker, miraculously fumbles Palm’s webOS revival, rage-quits the project, gets away with far too many other asinine decisions, and destroys 45 percent of the company’s stock value in just 11 months before getting kicked out of the company with a $25 million consolation prize.